Type-safe bitwise operations - TL;DR

 bool

-C++ has everything needed to work with flags, so why do we need Boost.Flags?
+C++ has everything built-in to work with boolean flags, so why do we need Boost.Flags?

-Because we can do too much with them!
+Because the language allows to do too much with them!

 Type-Safety

-For flags based on integer-types or enumerations all values are implicitly convertible to int
+For flags based on integer-types or unscoped enumerations all values are implicitly convertible to int

 .
 The compiler can’t help, when we accidentally apply binary operators to unrelated flags.